doki-theme/doki-theme-vim/CONTRIBUTING.md

 ![Dev Setup](./assets/screenshots/dev_vim_setup.png)

-> I pressed F8 where the cursor is and it shows me that it is scoped to `vimBracket` from `vimBracket->Delimiter->Special`
+> I pressed F8 where the cursor is, and it shows me that it is scoped to `vimBracket` from `vimBracket->Delimiter->Special`

 **Helpful Links**